elehcimd/jupyter-opencv/README.md

 ### Building and publishing a new release

-Update build:
+Update the build:

 ```
 fab docker_build
 ```

-Verify that tests are all green:
+Verify that the tests are all green:

 ```
 fab test